brunotikami/Configuration/README.md

 Configuration
 =============

-some configuration files of my linux
+some configuration files of my archlinux~~
+Thanks for figuring out errors~~